ruselec/CarND-Vehicle-Detection-P5/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 * The pipeline is not a real-time.
 It takes about 1 fps with Lane line detection.
 To decrease time for frame processing I think to wrap C++ function for hog features extraction.
+Another approaches as YOLO or SSD may be used to improve fps.

-* The algorithm may fail in different light conditions, in detection of pedastrains, motobykes and other vehicles having different forms.
+* The algorithm may fail in different light conditions, in detection of pedastrains, motorbikes and other vehicles having different forms.
 To make it more robust it needs train classifier on datasets including pedastrains, motobykes and other vehicles.